swiftlang/swift-evolution/proposals/0400-init-accessors.md

 ### Syntax

-This proposal adds new syntax for `init` accessor blocks, which can be written in the accessor list of a computed property.
+The proposal adds a new kind of accessor, an `init` accessor, which can be written in the accessor list of a computed property.
 Init accessors add the following production rules to the grammar:

 ```
-init-accessor -> 'init' init-accessor-parameter[opt] init-effect[opt] access-effect[opt] function-body
+init-accessor -> 'init' init-accessor-parameter[opt] function-body

 init-accessor-parameter -> '(' identifier ')'

-init-effect -> 'initializes' '(' identifier-list ')'

-access-effect -> 'accesses' '(' identifier-list ')'

 accessor-block -> init-accessor
 ```